CEREC Same-Day Crowns NYC

 The CEREC system features advanced 3D imaging and design software that allows Dr. Roberts and Dr. Sirota to design your prosthesis right on the screen in our offices in three dimensions.
 Once designed, the information is sent to the CEREC milling system, which then mills the crown, veneers, or inlay/onlay in our offices from a block of dental porcelain, usually in just 30 minutes or so.
 We can then immediately place the prosthesis.

-At Prosthodontics of New York we can diagnose, prepare the tooth, design the crown, mill it, and place it all in just a single appointment.
+At Prosthodontics of New York, we can diagnose, prepare the tooth, design the crown, mill it, and place it all in just a single appointment.
 That’s the beauty of our CEREC system.

-The first step in the process is to remove any decay or damaged material from the tooth.
+The first step in the same day crown process is to remove any decay or damaged material from the tooth.
 Then the tooth is prepared for the crown by shaving down a portion of the tooth on all sides and on the top.
 This makes room for the crown to fit over the tooth and still occupy the same space as the original natural tooth.
 Once this preparation is complete, we take a series of photographs and other measurements to provide the data for our CEREC system.

-Dr. Roberts or Dr. Sirota then designs your crown right in the system, allowing you to see what it will look like.
+Dr. Roberts or Dr. Sirota then design your crown right in the system, allowing you to see what it will look like.
 The design information/specs are sent to the CEREC milling station, which takes the data and mills a block of solid dental porcelain to the specs, creating your custom crown.

 - Convenience — What’s the value of your time?
 Our CEREC crowns can be designed, milled, and placed all in a single appointment.
 You don’t have to waste time with two appointments, along with waiting up to two weeks for a dental lab to create your crown.